clearlinux/clear-linux-documentation/source/clear-linux/tutorials/wordpress/wp-install.rst

     `Figure 2: WordPress Welcome screen.`

 #.
 Click :guilabel:`Let’s go!`.

 #.
-Enter database connection specifics in the screen that appears as shown in Figure 3 below.
+Enter database connection specifics in the screen that appears as shown in figure 3
+below.

    * Database name:       WordPress